GilOliveira/schemadotorg/docs/README.md

 **Libraries/browse** The ability to create and browse a library of reusable media and entities.

-- Entity reference with browse
+- Entity reference with content browsing
-- Paragraphs library with browse
+- Paragraphs library with content browsing
-- Media library with browse
+- Media library with content browsing

 # Documentation

 The Schema.org Reports module provides a browsable instance of [Schema.org](https://Schema.org).
 @see /admin/reports/schemadotorg

-JSON:API documentation is provides by [ReDoc](https://redocly.github.io/redoc/)
+JSON:API documentation is provided by [ReDoc](https://redocly.github.io/redoc/)
 @see /api/documentation

 # Schema.org JSON-LD Examples